Octagon house

-Octagon houses were a unique house style briefly popular in the 1850s in the United States and Canada.
-They are characterised by an octagonal (eight-sided) plan, and often feature a flat roof and a veranda all round.
-Their unusual shape and appearance, quite different from the ornate pitched-roof houses typical of the period, can generally be traced to the influence of one man, amateur architect and lifestyle pundit Orson Squire Fowler.
-Although there are other octagonal houses worldwide, the term octagon house usually refers specifically to octagonal houses built in North America during this period, and up to the early 1900s.
+Octagon houses are eight-sided houses that were popular in the United States and Canada mostly in the 1850s.
+They are characterized by an octagonal (eight-sided) plan and often feature a flat roof and a veranda that circles the house.
+Their unusual shape and appearance, quite different from the ornate pitched-roof houses typical of the period, can generally be traced to the influence of amateur architect and lifestyle pundit Orson Squire Fowler.
+Although there are other octagonal houses worldwide, the term octagon house usually refers to octagonal houses built in North America during this period, and up to the early 1900s.